controlflow/multivaluedictionaryslim/README.md

 # `MultiValueDictionarySlim` collection

 This repo consists the implementation of the multi-map data structure - a dictionary that maps a single key to multiple values.
-In .NET there is no such data structure available in the BCL, except there is a `ILookup` interface and `.ToLookup()` that represents the same concept, but do not expose the multi-map data structure.
+In .NET there is no such data structure available in the BCL.

+, except there is a `ILookup` interface and `.ToLookup()` that represents the same concept, but do not expose the multi-map data structure.

 now obsolete `MultiValueDictionary`.